IMapScanner/IMap/README.md

 # 1. Download the source code of IMap
 git clone https://github.com/EricDracula/IMap
 # 2. Configure and compile IMap
+cd IMap
-cd IMap # Then modify src/iconfig.h according to your configuration make switch
+# Then modify src/iconfig.h according to your configuration and specify
+# the scanning address spaces and scanning port ranges in src/switch/imap.c
+make switch
 ```